valeksan/wcalc/README.md

 # wcalc
-Calculation of the cost of window tinting works
+Calculation of the cost of window tinting works (unfinished project!)